rykerrmedical/github-pages/austere-medicine/austere-medicine.md

 - Stop the Bleed & Wound Care
 - Principles of Tactical Combat Casualty Care (TCCC)
 - Principles of Prolonged Field Care (PFC)
-- Movement in Personal Protective Equipment (PPE; but not the gloves and eyeglasses kind)
+- Movement in/ Management of PPE (not the gloves and eyeglasses kind)

 Courses & Certs:
 - [Humanitarian Academy at Harvard (via EdEx): Humanitarian Response to Conflict & Disaster](https://pll.harvard.edu/course/humanitarian-response-conflict-and-disaster) (free, online)